+Most honey is high quality and is honestly sourced.
+A few years ago, however, honey was involved in one of the largest food fraud cases.
 U.S. antidumping duties and quality controls are in place to protect U.S. consumers – and honey companies – from often cheaper and less regulated honey products from abroad.
-However, some honey brokers and importers illegally circumvent these restrictions, selling honey to U.S. companies that is of questionable origin and which threatens the U.S. honey industry by undercutting fair market prices and damaging honey's reputation for purity and safety.
-Specifically, honey originating from China is being transshipped through other countries to avoid U.S. trade duties.
-The True Source Honey initiative estimates that the U.S. loses about $100 million a year in uncollected duties because of illegal honey imports.
+However, some honey brokers and importers illegally circumvent these restrictions, selling honey to U.S. companies that is of questionable origin and quality.
+This threatens the U.S. honey industry by undercutting fair market prices and damaging honey's reputation for quality and safety.

-As honey companies are undercut by these illegal imports, ethical U.S. companies and beekeepers find it harder to compete.
-Quality U.S. honey operations are essential not just to produce high-quality honey supplies, but also for the honeybees needed to pollinate dozens of fruit, vegetable and seed crops across the United States.
+The result – U.S. companies and beekeepers find it harder to compete.
+Quality U.S. honey operations are essential not just to produce high-quality honey supplies, but also for the honeybees needed to pollinate dozens of fruit, vegetable and seed crops.

-And strides have been made to protect the honey supply.
-Homeland Security Investigations (HSI) and U.S. Customs and Border Protection have taken significant steps to thwart illegal trade of honey, including the seizure of more than 10 million pounds of rice syrup in 2011-2012 destined for sale as pure honey.
+Homeland Security Investigations (HSI) and U.S. Customs and Border Protection have taken significant steps to thwart illegal trade of honey, including the seizure of honey adulterated with other sugars or syrups as well as honey that was circumvented through third countries to avoid anti-dumping duties.
 In addition to enforcement and prosecutions at the federal level, many states have passed standards of identity intended to protect the integrity of honey.

 - 6/30/16 — CHICAGO, HSI Chicago seizes nearly 60 tons of honey illegally imported from China.

 - 1/28/15 — Houston Chronicle — HSI, CBP in Houston seize illegally imported honey valued at $2.45 million

 - 1/16/15 — Senator Robert Casey News Release